Assessments for 2-18s

 The MPC assessment clinic

-The Michael Palin Centre assessment clinic for 2-18’s is charitably-funded by Action for Stammering Children and is for families from anywhere in the UK.
-International families, or UK families wishing to be seen more quickly can arrange a private assessment.
+The Michael Palin Centre assessment clinic for 2-18’s is a stand-alone service which is charitably-funded by Action for Stammering Children.
+It enables us to give you advice and make recommendations for you and your child and is for families from anywhere in the UK.
+International families, or UK families wishing to be seen more quickly than is standard for our assessment clinic can arrange a private assessment.

 - children and young people to talk about their experience and decide what help they would like

 - parents to talk with an expert clinician and get advice which is tailored to them and their child

 - SLTs to get support for their continuing work with a family or to help their families access specialist therapy at the MPC

 Typical wait time for a charitably-funded assessment: 4 months (families from Camden, Islington, Newham); 6 months (families from elsewhere)

 Typical wait time for a private assessment: 2 months

 You can choose to have your assessment by telehealth (i.e. by Zoom) or by attending in person at the Centre, depending on your needs and what you prefer.
 At the moment,(December 2021) we are encouraging people to attend remotely if possible while COVID numbers are high in London.